tensorpack/tensorpack/docs/tutorial/extend/callback.md

 * `_trigger_epoch(self)`

   Do something after each epoch has finished.
-Will call `self.trigger()` by default.
+This method calls `self.trigger()` by default.

 * `_trigger(self)`